6 Lower-Body Bodyweight Exercises to Add to Your Workout Routine

 6 | Romanian Deadlifts

 Don’t be put off by the name.
-This move sounds much more difficult than it is.
+This bodyweight workout sounds much more difficult than it is.

 A regular Deadlift is where you put a barbell on the ground, reach down, pick it up, and put it back down.
 A Romanian Deadlift is basically the same movement, but instead of starting the move from the ground and lifting, you start standing, bend down, and come back up.

 Piece these lower body bodyweight exercises together and you have a whole leg workout routine!
 Remember to keep it slow, focus on form, and have fun while you train.
 You can try these lower body workouts at any of our locations.
-Or, log onto iChuze Fitness where you can find virtual bodyweight exercises to add to your routine!
+Or, log onto iChuze Fitness where you can not only find virtual bodyweight leg exercises to add to your routine, but also upper body!

 And don’t forget to stretch when you’re done!